fisicacat/java-projects/solar-system-simulation/README.txt

-This programme simulates an N-body system evolving under a specified law of gravity.
+This Java programme simulates an N-body system evolving under a specified law of gravity.
+The programme uses Verlet Integration algorithm to update the positions and velocities of N bodies over time.

 The main programme takes four arguments.
 To run this simulation in terminal, please type:
      "java NbodyVerlet traj.xyz energy.xyz settings.input entries.input"